Remote Show Control with a Laptop

 - Software to convert CD tracks into MP3s.

 - Software to play MP3s during your show.
-For a PC, use WinAmp.
-For a Mac, use MPLAY.
+I use WinAmp.

 - A cord from the laptop’s speaker output to the PA system.